vparnas/automations/README.md

 ### Usage

-1. Place `.srchx.conf` either in the current or your home directory.
+1. Place `.srchx.conf` either in the current or your home directory, or ~/.config/srchx.conf directory.
 See the provided example conf for the layout.
 The below examples appeal to this config.
 1. Place `srchx` somewhere in your path.

 Run `srchx` with no arguments to display the command line parameters.